Embodied Consciousness Developing

 The twelve-pointed star, by Cate McQuaid

 Cate McQuaid writes “Ocean in a Drop” on Substack and about art for the Boston Globe.
+In her review of The Watch, Cate shares a personal story from her own movement practice as witness to the death of a friend.

 Presence, Practice, and the Process of Writing